bastienmichaux/notes/tool/vscode.md

   - `boundary`: display all except spaces between words
   - `selection`: selected text only
   - `trailing`: end of line chars only

+### Lorem Ipsum

+VSCode is shipped with Emmett, which can generate Lorem Ipsum (dummy) text.

+In a HTML file, simply type `lorem`.
+Type `lorem42` to generate 42 words of dummy text.

 ## Resources